mhutch/mhutch.github.io/_posts/2010-01-22-long-time-no-blog.md

 created: 1264215161
 redirect_from: /node/175
 ---
 It's strange to think that's it's 2010 already and I haven't blogged since June.
-It certainly hasn't been for lack of things to blog about &mdash; if anything, I've been too busy working on things to blog about them, so whenever I've had something to share I've usually used <a href="http://twitter.com/mjhutchinson/">Twitter</a> because much easier to fire off a quick tweet than to write a blog post.
-However, I'm determined to start blogging again so that I can share detailed information to which I can refer people more easily.
+It certainly hasn't been for lack of things to blog about &mdash; if anything, I've been too busy working on things to blog about them, so whenever I've had something to share I've usually used <a href="http://twitter.com/mjhutchinson/">Twitter</a> because much easier to fire off a quick tweet than to write a blog post.<!--break--> However, I'm determined to start blogging again so that I can share detailed information to which I can refer people more easily.

 So, over the next few weeks, I'm going to try to <a href="http://mjhutchinson.com/tags/catchup2010">catch up</a> a bit.
 I intend to blog about the following topics:
 <ul>